AntiZERO/grocery-app/README.md

    - Users are able to update lists, and items located in a list with updates showing up across multiple devices in real-time.
  - **Marking Items as Obtained**
    - Users can make items as in or not in the cart.
 So they can in turn keep track of what is left and what they have in their cart already.

+## Challenges

+While I was able to complete the base-level requirements of this project, I ran into some challenges that resulted in me not implementing features or design facets that I would do differently looking back.
+I'll cover these in more detail below.

+### High-Level Project Challenges:

+ - **React Familiarity**
+   - I hadn't used React in over six months, to it wasn't fresh in my mind as I approached this project.
+I was committed to get back into the swing of it, but it took me a good portion of time to really get back up to speed while also learning to wire it together with the back-end.
+That said, utilizing React was one of my more difficult aspects of this project for me and we'll cover some more takeaways about why I felt that was the case in another section.
+ - **REST API Creation**
+   - When starting this project I felt comfortable creating a back-end application, but this was my first experience with creating a REST API.
+Learning this was a nice adventure and helped me draw more mental connections between HTTP Methods, status codes, and how to properly serve server-side data to a front-end client.
+My mentor also discussed REST arcitetchure which helped me make some final jumps here to get an implementation of those methods.
+It's definitely something I want to continue working with, and will likely be a large focus of my next personal project.
+- **Styling**
+  - This goes hand in hand with my familiarity with react, but the reasoning here I believe is two-fold.
+On one hand, I didn't properly anticipate how a particular design choice around the user sign-up/sign-in would affect my intended design choice.
+On the other hand, I didn't take users with multiple resolutions into account, by not designing with a mobile-first mindset.